Public Space Magazine

 Accordingly, the media tossed around the question who won the debate rather than report through the lens of a moral failure where there are no winners because the United States is a responsible party in the death of many thousands and the displacement of millions in a war without end and that will live on in history.

-Condemnations of Israel's invasions occurring in Lebanon or Gaza or the West Bank, Ukraine, or Sudan that have been voiced through overwhelming protests around the world, despite oppression, ask in the case of Israel, for an arms embargo and peace in the name of ethics, morality, the rule of law, and humanity.
+Condemnations of Israel's invasions occurring in Lebanon or Gaza or the West Bank, Ukraine, or Sudan, that have been voiced through overwhelming protests around the world despite oppression, ask in the case of Israel, for an arms embargo and peace in the name of ethics, morality, the rule of law, and humanity.

 Meantime, Netanyahu and his cadre of political zionists mockingly and disproportionately continue claims of self-defense, deny peace, and indiscriminately kill.
 They have created a widening cesspool of fear and confusion and gutted the rule of law to the detriment of Israel, the Arab nations, the United States, and the world.